 Exotic Wine Lover’s Vacations: The Top 5 Global Experiences You Won’t Want to Miss

 There is nothing as alluring as a holiday in one of the world’s most famous wine regions.
 Stunning vineyards are the perfect place for experiencing the best vintages known to man.
+When purchasing wine you should consider also wine fridge in Singapore to always keep your wine at just the right temperature.
 These 5 essential trips around the globe will inspire you to dig into the world of vineyards and wine-tastings.

 1. Sonoma County, California